October 11, 2021

 To calculate what your final pay rate would be as a 1099 contractor, try taking 25% off of the stated teletherapy salary.
 A pay rate of $50 per hour would work out to $40 per hour in this estimate.

 Thanks to the rapid investments flowing into telehealth, recruitment bonuses for teletherapy have become common.

 In the past, DirectShifts has been able to offer up to $700 to any therapists based on demand.
 Bonuses of $100 are more likely.

 Recruitment bonuses vary, but you can look for virtual counseling jobs on DirectShifts or elsewhere.

-Teletherapy hiring requirements depends on the employer.
+Teletherapy hiring requirements depend on the employer.
 You’ll generally need to be licensed to practice without supervision.
 A history of malpractice will also make it difficult to be hired.
 There are counseling jobs available for all clinical specialties - from LPCs and LMHCs to psychologists, social workers, and psychiatrists.

 A small business loan can help you get set up with your own teletherapy platform.
-If you’re looking to formally integrate a telecounseling platform into an existing business that you own - whether as part of the business or a separate brand - it’s easy to do.
+If you’re looking to formally integrate a teletherapy platform into an existing business that you own - whether as part of the business or a separate brand - it’s easy to do.

 Teletherapy provides a steady income stream to pay off student loans and ongoing practice costs.
 The advantage of consistent, flexible, low-pressure work can sustain the ebbs and flows of in-person practice.
 Teletherapy can be a great way for therapists to supplement their income.